MaximeLionel/csapp/2_homework.md

 For floating-point number f , this function computes $2.0\times f$ .
 If f is NaN , your function should simply return f .

-Test your function by evaluating it for all $2^{32}$ values of argument f and com- paring the result to what would be obtained using your machine’s floating-point operations.
+Test your function by evaluating it for all $2^{32}$ values of argument f and comparing the result to what would be obtained using your machine’s floating-point operations.

 **Solution**:
 ```C